Iman-ElGanzoury/udacity-us-bikeshare-project/README.md

 ## Software

-* Python 3, NumPy, and pandas installed using Anaconda
+* Python 3, NumPy, and Pandas installed using Anaconda.
-* A terminal application (Terminal on Mac and Linux or Cygwin on Windows)
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ## Files

 - **bikeshare.py:** A file containing the Python code used to run the interactive explorer.
-- **chicago.csv, new_york_city.csv, washington.csv:**
-   3 csv datasets that contain randomly selected data for the first six months of 2017.
+- **chicago.csv, new_york_city.csv, washington.csv:** Three csv datasets that contain randomly selected data for the first six months of 2017.
 Columns include:

     - Start Time (e.g., 2017-01-01 00:07:57)
     - End Time (e.g., 2017-01-01 00:20:53)